-Hoff-Barthelson Music School welcomes need-based financial aid applications for students of all ages and levels of advancement from families with household incomes up to four times (400%) of New York State’s 2020-21 Reduced Price Lunch Eligibility levels, as shown below:
+Hoff-Barthelson Music School welcomes need-based financial aid applications for students of all ages and levels of advancement for the 2021-22 School Year and our 2021 Summer Arts Program (SAP) from families with household incomes up to four times (400%) of New York State’s 2020-21 Reduced Price Lunch Eligibility levels, as shown below:

 Factors Influencing Award Decisions: Need, Commitment, and Contribution to the HB Community

 Decisions regarding the amount of aid awarded are based on the amount of funds available, demonstrated financial need, and the number of applications received.
 Funding is limited; not every student with a demonstrated need is guaranteed to receive aid: early applications are encouraged.